Everyone who is thinking about becoming a home stager, eventually starts wondering how much do home stagers make?

-As we explained in our home staging careers blog post recently, there are a range of careers within the home staging industry.
+As we explained in our home staging careers blog post recently, there is a range of careers within the home staging industry.

 The area you are going business

-The average house stager salary is heavily dependent on where you are operation geographically – much like a realtors salary.
+The average house stager salary is heavily dependent on where you are operating geographically – much like a realtor’s salary.

 Home stages styling $10million dollar homes for sale in Los Angeles are going to need to be at the top of their game and present absolute perfection to their clients.
-Contrastingly, homes for sale for $75,000 in somewhere like Niagara Falls is going to be able to demand much less.
+Contrastingly, homes for sale for $75,000 somewhere like Niagara Falls are going to be able to demand much less.

 In saying that, the cost of living in each area is wildly different.
 To live in Los Angeles costs a lot more than somewhere like Niagara Falls – so don’t be too disheartened if you’re working primarily at the cheaper end of the market.